Generating code samples for your SDK

 generated and written to code-samples.yaml

-as well as pushed to the Speakeasy registry.
+and pushed to the Speakeasy registry.

 Why use the registry?

-Speakeasy will automatically load code samples that are pushed to the Registry and apply them to your OpenAPI document.
+Speakeasy will automatically load code samples that are pushed to the registry and apply them to your OpenAPI document.

 This saves you from having to manually configure a workflow to integrate your code samples into your base document.